gitmystuff/AgenticAI/Week 02 - The Cognitive Interface/Exploring_LLMs_Lab_Guide.md

 ---

-### Step 2: Install Python Dependencies
+### Step 2: Python Dependencies
-In your activated uv environment:
+You should be setup in your activated uv environment but if you need to install something use the following:
 ```bash
 uv pip install openai anthropic python-dotenv requests ipython
 ```